Prithviraj-K/blog2/README.md

 ## Proving Grounds Machines
 I will be using the TJ NULL list along with Proving Grounds for the 2023-2024 exam period.
 The list of machines are [here](https://docs.google.com/spreadsheets/u/1/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/htmlview#).
 Go to the `PWK V3 (PEN 200 2023)` tab for the latest set of machines recommended for OSCP.

-Stay tuned for detailed penetration testing reports on Proving Grounds machines.
-Here are some upcoming reports:

-1. **Codo**

-2. **Crane**

 ## Connect With Me
 - [Twitter](https://twitter.com/raj5g_)
 - [LinkedIn](https://www.linkedin.com/in/rajkhandekar/)